Table of Contents

 Sales enablement is the process of assigning tools, content, and other resources to the sales team to sell faster and better.

-Marketers can help with sales-ready content that increases engagement and attract leads.
+Marketers can help with sales-ready content that increases engagement and attracts leads.
 For instance, sales enablement can ensure the assets are presented to the sellers after training, so the marketing content is used by the sales team.
 Similarly, the marketing teams cannot create content without sales reps’ inputs, so the information is aligned with the sellers’ interests and can help them to close deals faster.

 The alignment of sales and marketing can create a reliable hub of information that both teams can benefit from.